90678asdfg/rag/README.md

-# rag
+# RAG
 This project implements a RAG system to perform document-based question answering on a collection of 10 PDF files covering different topics.
-The system allows users to input natural language questions and retrieve accurate answers, with references from the source PDFs.

-Features
+The system leverages Streamlit for an interactive interface and utilizes Ollama LangChain to power its document retrieval and language model capabilities.

+FEATURES
-Efficient document ingestion and processing of PDF files Uses advanced language models to understand and answer questions Retrieves relevant passages from the PDFs to support the answers Supports diverse topics across multiple PDFs
+Efficient document ingestion and processing of PDF files, Interactive user interface built with Streamlit,
+Uses advanced language models via Ollama LangChain for question answering, Retrieves relevant passages from the PDFs to support the answers, Supports diverse topics across multiple PDFs.

-How it Works
+HOW IT WORKS
 Input the PDF files into the system.
-Ask a question related to the content of the PDFs.
+Ask a question related to the content of the PDFs through the Streamlit interface.
-The system searches through the documents, extracts relevant information, and generates an answer with supporting evidence from the text.
+The system searches through the documents, extracts relevant information using LangChain, and generates an answer with supporting evidence from the text.